-Below you can view some of the presentations that were given on the day.
-Full coverage of the event can be found here.
+Below are some of the presentations that were given on the day, and don’t forget to read the full coverage of the day in the December 2014 DDN magazine!

 Kate McKenzie, mother and activist, gave a family perspective on the call for fair treatment: